mhdawson/google-drive-wrapper/README.md

 * sourceFile - name of the local file to be uploaded
 * options - object as described below
 * complete - function to be called when upload is complete or an error occurs.
-The first parameter will err.  err will either be null if the upload was succesful or an Error object with information as to why the upload failed.
+The first parameter will be err.  err will either be null if the upload was succesful or an Error object with information as to why the upload failed.